-People with strong mathematical and/or engineering backgrounds would be highly suited to this role.
+People with strong mathematical or engineering or both backgrounds would be highly suited to this role.
 Neil

 So, what do you do?

 Currently I am a modeller in the pharmacokinetic/ pharmacodynamic (PKPD) group.
 This is a group of 8 people.
 The group provides PKPD support to all of the research projects.
 Our aim is to influence all parts of an experiment from the study design (e.g. dose levels, number of doses, sampling times etc.) to maximise the information obtained.

 I take the pharmacokinetic (pk) and the pharmacodynamic (pd) data from these studies and combine the two sets of data to try and explain how the biological effect changes with both time and concentration.
 Once I have a mathematical model that can describe this process, the model can then be used to simulate other ‘what if’ scenarios.
 It can also be used to begin to translate what we expect to happen in humans, and be used to predict dose size and frequency.

 The role of the modeller can span the whole research and development space, from very early project inception through to product launch and beyond.
 A large part of the role is clear and concise communication of the modelling outcomes back to the project teams.
 This output can be used to design further experiments, prioritise compounds/series and generally to move the projects forward.